LeviKuhaulua/Coding-Notes/Creating GUIs/Java Swing/Layout Managers/README.md

     - now you have a parent container holding a sub/child container

 **Properties of containers:**
-Horizontal Containers (East/West) will resize vertically and not horizontally Vertical Containers (North/South) will resize horizontally, and not vertically Center Container will resize both horizontally and vertically
+Horizontal Containers (East/West) will resize vertically and not horizontally <br>
+Vertical Containers (North/South) will resize horizontally, and not vertically <br>
+Center Container will resize both horizontally and vertically

 * Other property >> extra space in layout is added to the center area